 Note.
 This is quite a ranty blog post – especially the first two paragraphs.
 Readers may therefore wish to read it in the voice of Bernard Black from the series Black Books to make it more palatable.
-You may also be interested in this short BMJ comment.
+You may also be interested in our short BMJ comment.

 Many of the social science papers I read have long jargon-heavy sections justifying the methodology used.
 This is particularly common in writeups of qualitative studies, though not unheard of in quantitative work.
 There are reflections on epistemology and ontology – sometimes these must be discussed by doctoral students if they are to acquire a degree.

 There is discussion of social constructionism, critical realism, phenomenology, interpretation, intersubjectivity, hermeneutics.
 “But what is reality, really?” the authors ponder; “What can we know?”
 Quantitative analysis is “positivist” and to find or construct meaning you need a qualitative analysis (it is claimed).